comrumino/cpp-coursework/notes.md

 * object-orientated paradigm, adds inheritance to polymorphism to object-based paradigm
 * a function is where logically separate computation starts---best point to think about correct code and catch errors
 * is it easy to know when a boundary condition is violated
+* test design, consider scalability of multi-threaded applications and explore possibility of contention

 ## Type Conversion
 * nonbool -> if value == 0 then false, so nonzero is true